artsy/README/events/open-standup.md

 _On-call Support Updates_

 - This week, @personC and @personD will be on-call for support until Wednesday, when @personE rotates on.
-- Last week, we saw the following notable incidents (please include follow-up details)
+- Last week, we saw the following notable incidents (please include follow-up details).
+- Incident Review schedule has N postmortems to review, next meeting is on X Day with @personZ as the speaker.

 _Cross-dependencies / Requests for Pairing_